BenjaminAbt/SustainableCode/csharp/Sha512-Create-Speed/readme.md

 - 🏎️ Using one instance (with `lock`) is faster than constantly recreating
 - 🔋 Using the new static `HashData` is still the most sustainable
+- There is no performance difference between .NET 7 and .NET 8.

 ## Remarks